Editor’s note: I updated this post because so many readers added in their ideas. Read and become enlightened…and…unshrunk.

-> Fill a sink with lukewarm water and add a capful of baby shampoo into the water.
-(Many tutorials I read said to use CONDITIONER…but this made more sense to me…so this is what I used.)
+- Fill a sink with lukewarm water and add a capful of cheap conditioner into the water.

-> Let the item soak in the baby shampoo water and gently work it through.
-This will relax the fibers in the clothing.
+- Let the item soak in the conditioner-water and gently work it through.
+You’re relaxing the fibers in the clothing.

-> Remove the garment from the shampoo water and gently squeeze it out.
-Do NOT rinse it.
+- Remove the garment from the conditioner water and gently squeeze it out.

-> Your goal is to absorb the extra moisture, so your clothing is damp but not wet.
+- The towel is soaking up the extra moisture, so your clothing is damp but not wet.

-> Excellent ideas from our readers:
+Excellent ideas from our readers:

 It was a painful habit for me to learn, but we really do hang most everything and dry only towels and socks in the dryer.
 The above is why.

 When hanging things up to dry, GENTLY stretch them back out first to do the same thing that you did up above, pulling the fibers back out, for items that should never go into the dryer (some people simply lay or hang them or clip them).